intel/rohd/doc/website/_docs/A08-modules.md

     // constructor
     MyModule(Logic in1, {String name='mymodule'}) : super(name: name) {
         // add inputs in the constructor, passing in the Logic it is connected to
-        // it's a good idea to re-set the input parameters so you don't accidentally use the wrong one in1 = addInput('in1', in1);
+        // it's a good idea to re-set the input parameters,
+        // so you don't accidentally use the wrong one in1 = addInput('in1', in1);

         // add outputs in the constructor as well